 Introductory APR offers

 If you want access to a low introductory APR for a limited time, both cards are worth looking into.
-The Chase Freedom Unlimited card gives you an introductory 0% APR on purchases for 15 months, followed by a variable APR of 14.99% to 23.74%.
+The Chase Freedom Unlimited card gives you an introductory 0% APR on purchases and balance transfers for 15 months, followed by a variable APR of 16.49% to 25.24%.

-The Capital One Quicksilver offers an introductory 0% APR on purchases and balance transfers for 15 months, and then a variable APR of 14.99% to 24.99% after that when you carry a balance from month to month.
+The Capital One Quicksilver offers an introductory 0% APR on purchases and balance transfers for 15 months, and then a variable APR of 16.49% to 26.49% after that intro period when you carry a balance from month to month.

 If you’re considering a new cash back credit card, Chase and Capital One both have good options with their Freedom Unlimited and Quicksilver cards.
 However, the Chase Freedom Unlimited is probably better if you spend a lot in everyday categories like dining and drugstores, or if you have a travel credit card from Chase, as well.
 This card is also a good option if you want to pay down your purchases with a low APR for a limited time.

 On the flip side, the Capital One Quicksilver is geared toward users who want to earn rewards on their spending without any foreign transaction fees.
-If you travel more and make purchases abroad, the Quicksilver Rewards card may be your better option
+And its 1.5% cash back on all purchases will earn you cash back rewards at a slow and steady pace.

 If you’re not quite ready to choose, you can also compare these two cards to other top rewards credit cards on the market today.